 Overnight in Mandalay.

-After breakfast, transfer to the Mandalay jetty and board a private local boat for a 1-hr cruise on the Irrawaddy River to Mingun.
+Transfer to the Mandalay jetty and board a private local boat for a 1-hr cruise on the Irrawaddy River to Mingun.

-Visit the main sites of Mingun beginning with the famous Mingun Pahtodawqyi.
+Visit the main sites of Mingun beginning with the famous Mingun Pahtodawgyi.
 This huge brick structure was left unfinished after an astrologer predicted the King would die should the temple be completed.
 In the 1800s, an earthquake left several large cracks in the structure.
 Continue on to the beautiful Hsinbyume Pagoda, whose distinctive style is meant to resemble the mythical Mount Meru.
 Then, see the Mingun Bell which, weighing in at more than 90 tons, is considered the world’s largest uncracked ringing bell.

 Next, visit Mahamuni Pagoda.
 This pagoda is home to one of the country’s most revered Buddha image which, over the years, has been covered with metres of gold leaf, giving it a distinct ‘lumpy’ texture.
 This is the perfect place to witness Burmese culture in action, as a great number of locals come to pay their respects and earn merit.